BalintCsala/ConfigurableVanillaShaders/README.md

 5. No profanity or otherwise controversial content.
 Breaking this in a serious way (gore, porn, Nazi symbols, etc.) will result in a complete ban from the system.
 6. Don't make the descriptions overly long to keep them from taking up a whole page.

+## Testing a shaders.json file

+Go to the website and click on the wrench icon at the top, then confirm that you want to view developer mode.
+A new button will show up on the bottom right of the page letting you upload shader.json files.
+Please test them before you open a PR.

 ## Shaders.json format

 This documentation won't go over the JSON format, for that please refer to a [different site](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON).